-Welcome to the website of MEININGER Shared Services GmbH.
+Welcome to the website of the MEININGER Group.
 It goes without saying that the protection of your personal data, as well as fair and transparent data processing, are important to us.
 Below, we wish to provide you with the information which you require to check and claim your rights in relation to data processing.

 The controller is:

 You can reach our data protection officer as follows:

 MEININGER Shared Services GmbH

 Obentrautstrasse 72, 10963 Berlin, Germany

 Should you surf on our website, visit our hotels or otherwise get in touch with us, we receive personal data from you.
 We generally process data in accordance with the following legal provisions:

 - If you issue us with your express consent (Article 6 Paragraph 1 a) GDPR), if you wish us to contact you directly, take part in competitions, subscribe to our newsletter and wish to receive advertising tailored to you personally.
 We also process data in order to fulfil our contractual obligations (Article 6 Paragraph 1 b) GDPR), for example should you book an overnight stay with us.